Tennessee governor grants clemency to woman championed by Kim Kardashian

-(Reuters) - Tennessee’s governor on Monday commuted the life sentence of a woman convicted as a teenager of murdering a man who she said paid a trafficker to have sex with her, after Kim Kardashian and other celebrities took up her cause.
+(Reuters) - Tennessee’s governor on Monday commuted the life sentence of a woman convicted as a teenager of murdering a man who paid to have sex with her, after Kim Kardashian and other celebrities took up her cause.

 Cyntoia Brown, now 30, was found guilty of first-degree murder in the killing of Johnny Allen, a 43-year-old Nashville real estate agent.
 She will walk out of prison on Aug.
 7 after serving 15 years, Governor Bill Haslam’s office said.
 Brown was 16 at the time of the murder.